Toolangi, Victoria: Climate

-Toolangi has a cold rainforest climate, cooler than Melbourne due to elevation (of 595 metres) and by virtue of being an exposed hilly region; with annual cloud cover resembling that of Southern England in the British Isles and the Pacific Northwest of North America more than the typical Victorian climate.
-It is also very wet by South-Central Victorian standards.
-Receiving only 1,842.4 hours of sunshine annually, it is the cloudiest Bureau of Meteorology site in mainland Australia.
+Toolangi has a cold rainforest climate, significantly cooler and wetter than Melbourne due to elevation (of 595 metres) and being outside of the Yarra rainshadow; with annual cloud cover resembling that of Southern England in the British Isles and the Pacific Northwest of North America, more than the typical Victorian climate.
+Receiving only 1,842 sun hours annually, it is the cloudiest Bureau of Meteorology site in mainland Australia.